kohrongying/react-rails-crashcourse/tutorial/Lesson3.md

 React JS is a popular frontend JS framework.
 It is declarative and component based - making it easier to rewrite code as code is modularized.

 ### Setting up create-react-app project
-Let's run this command to set up a project in React
+Let's run this command to set up a project in React (in a separate folder from the RoR backend)
 ```
 npx create-react-app coffeeblog-frontend
 ```